Makalu Base camp Trek

 The flight from Kathmandu to Tumlingtar takes around 50 minutes.
 It is a scenic flight with beautiful views of the city and landscape.

-You can also get the Himalayas view during your flight time.
+During your flight, you can also view the Himalayas.
 On arrival at Tumlingtar, we will catch a local Jeep to Seduwa.
 The Jeep drive will take about 7 hours.
-Overnight at Seduwa.
+We will overnight at Seduwa.

 04